Dima-369/oil.nvim/README.md

     -- Time to wait for LSP file operations to complete before skipping timeout_ms = 1000,
-    -- Set to true to autosave buffers that are updated with LSP willRenameFiles -- Set to "unmodified" to only save unmodified buffers autosave_changes = false,
+    -- Set to true to autosave buffers that are updated with LSP willRenameFiles -- Set to "unmodified" to only autosave unmodified buffers autosave_changes = false,
   },
   -- Constrain the cursor to the editable parts of the oil buffer